10 Major Treasury Misconceptions

 7. “There is no potential for payments optimization.”

-If Henry Ford had listed to the advice of his contemporaries, he would have tried to breed faster horses instead of developing automobiles.
+If Henry Ford had listened to the advice of his contemporaries, he would have tried to breed faster horses instead of developing automobiles.
 In a world where we have adopted the 5th dimension in payments processing, potential for optimization is almost everywhere.

 8. “We already have the best bank rates.”